| Adenoidectomy

 episodes of discolored purulent nasal drainage are due to

+sinus infections or infections of the adenoid tissue.
 The adenoid tissue does not serve a purpose in fighting infection.

 At some point, this tissue was probably important in helping